Category Archives: Daily Writing

 photos by Robert Lio

 I lost all of my photos from the trip quite sadly.
 I had uploaded them to an early cloud-storage site which traded hands a few times before going out of business.
-They were asking for outrageous sums of money to download my own photo catalog before the server shutdown.
+They (Photobucket) were asking for outrageous sums of money to download my own photo catalog before the server shutdown.

 We took the ferry from Saint Malo back to Portsmouth where we were met by my uncle.
 I stayed there for a few days and then flew back to the states.
 My father returned to his trip.
 He went down to Portugal and found himself a crew position on a catamaran making the return journey across the Atlantic and back to the US.